jimhigson/oboe.js-website/content/api.md

 The `method`, `headers`, `body`, and `cached` arguments are optional.

-* If no method is given Oboe will default to `GET`.
+* If `method` is not given Oboe defaults to `GET`.
 * If `body` is given as an object it will be stringified using `JSON.stringify` prior to sending.
-The Content-Type request header will automatically be set to `text/json` unless a different value for this header is also given.
+The Content-Type request header will automatically be set to `text/json` unless a different value is explicitly given.
 * If the cached option is given as `false` cachebusting will be applied by appending `_={timestamp}` to the URL's query string.
 Any other value will be ignored.